 There are several contributing factors to the development of TMJ disorders.
 Stress, anxiety, crooked teeth, and a misaligned bite can worsen or cause TMD.
 Treating these problems can help reduce the frequency of headaches and other symptoms.

 TMJ Headache Therapy

 Depending on your condition, the dentist may suggest one or several treatments.
 Treatment may include an oral appliance, such as a TMJ mouthguard.
-It may also include bite correction therapy which would solve problems with the alignment of teeth and TMJ.
+It may also include bite correction therapy, which would solve problems with the alignment of teeth and TMJ.
 Lifestyle changes and physical therapy can also help reduce headaches from TMD.

 Headaches often result from an unbalanced bite.
 Dr. Furgurson can solve this issue through a series of adjustments, bringing the teeth into proper alignment.
 Depending on your condition, this treatment may include reshaping the teeth, orthodontics, and restorative dentistry.